message/iata/BS.md

 3. Passengers must have a negative COVID-19 PCR test taken at most 5 days before arrival.
 The test must be uploaded at <a href="http://www.travel.gov.bs">www.travel.gov.bs</a> .
 - This does not apply:
 - to passengers younger than 11 years;
+- passengers with a COVID-19 vaccination certificate if they received:
+- the first Janssen vaccine dose at least 2 weeks before arrival; or
-- passengers with a COVID-19 vaccination certificate if they received the vaccine at least 2 weeks before arrival.
-Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
+- the second AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech vaccine dose at least 2 weeks before arrival.